evangstav/python-memory-mcp-server/CONTRIBUTING.md

 3. **Test Categories**
    - Unit tests for individual components
+   - Backend-specific tests for storage implementations
    - Integration tests for MCP server functionality
+   - Migration tests for data transfer
    - Performance tests for operations on large graphs
    - Async tests for I/O operations and concurrency